-This spiritual birth occurs when God’s seed, his word, the same mysterious life-bestowing nonmaterial essence that called the universe into being, germinates in a receptive human heart.
+This spiritual birth occurs when God’s seed, the same mysterious life-bestowing nonmaterial essence that called the universe into being, AKA his word, germinates in a receptive human.

 “And the angel said unto her, Fear not, Mary: for thou hast found favour with God.
 And, behold, thou shalt conceive in thy womb, and bring forth a son, and shalt call his name Jesus.
 He shall be great, and shall be called the Son of the Highest: and the Lord God shall give unto him the throne of his father David: And he shall reign over the house of Jacob for ever; and of his kingdom there shall be no end.
 Then said Mary unto the angel, How shall this be, seeing I know not a man?
 And the angel answered and said unto her, The Holy Ghost shall come upon thee, and the power of the Highest shall overshadow thee…For with God nothing shall be impossible.
 And Mary said, Behold the handmaid of the Lord; be it unto me according to thy word.”
 (Lu 1:30-38)